schwemmecomics/schwemme-comics/content/comics/116/index.en.md

 Logical conclusion.

 *I had to think a bit about what Frank would carry into storage.
-Maybe an idea for a later comic.
+Maybe an idea for a later comic.*

----